The Kosher Hub – Find the Best Kosher Foods Online

 Prayers, Kinot, the Book of Lamentations and meaningful activities.

 Tisha B'Av is observed primarily through prayer, reflection and mourning.
-Synagogue services take on a mournful character, with the congregation sitting on low seats and the Ark parochet (curtain) sometimes removed as a sign of loss.
+Synagogue services take on a mournful character, with the congregation sitting on low seats and the Ark parochet sometimes removed as a sign of loss.

 📖 The Book of Lamentations (Eichah)